scperkins/EJEHardenberg.github.io/public/tech-blog/partial-file-uploads-play.md

 This is what ResumableJS is designed for after all, spotty networks and fault tolerance in your uploads.

-Let's hook up the rest of our HTML to the library:
+Let's finish up the front end code by hooking up the rest of our HTML to the library and handling the `cancel` and `error` events:

 	document.getElementById('cancelButton').onclick = function() {
 		r.cancel();